QuantEcon/lecture-python-intro/lectures/olg.md

 Young agents work, supplying labor and earning labor income.

 They also decide how much to save.

-Their savings and the prevailing rate of interest determine their second period income.

 Old agents do not work, so all income is financial.

+Their financial income is from interest on their savings from wage income, which is then combined with the labor of the new young generation at $t+1$.

 The wage and interest rates are determined in equilibrium by supply and demand.